WAYS YOU CAN HELP UKRAINIANS IN BERLIN

-Ways You Can Help Ukrainians In Berlin – We highlight the many ways you can help and support Ukrainians In Berlin, as well as others fleeing the war, including where to volunteer, how and what to donate be it cash or donations in kind, where to register as a host, and much more.
+We highlight the many ways you can help and support Ukrainians In Berlin, as well as others fleeing the war, including where to volunteer, how and what to donate (be it cash or donations in kind), where to register as a host, and much more.

-Stand with Ukraine and assist those affected by the war who are living in Berlin.
-The German capital is full of kind and generous people who are working tirelessly to help.
+Stand with Ukraine and against Russian oppression.
+Assist those affected by the war living in Berlin.
+The German capital is full of kind and generous people working tirelessly to help, and even though it’s 10 months into the war, they still urgently need our support.

 Bookmark this page, as we update it often.
-If you want to recommend a resource or report a broken link, email [email protected]
+If you want to recommend a resource or report a broken link, email hello@theberlinlife.

 Attend Protests, Marches, Vigils

-One way to feel like you’re taking part in something bigger is to attend a protest, march, or vigil:
+One way to feel like you’re taking part in something bigger and supporting Ukrainians is to attend a protest, march, or vigil:

-2) Vitsche Berlin – An orgnization of young Ukrainians in Berlin.
+1) Vitsche Berlin – An organization of young Ukrainians in Berlin.
 In addition to organizing demonstrations, they further offer a place for Ukrainians in Berlin to ask for help, as well as ample opportunity for you to offer up your help, be it a donation, offering to drive someone to a destination beyond Berlin, a platform to become a supportive friend to a Ukrainian, and more.
+You can also donate to them directly.

 Donate Critical Items

-Local aid organizations don’t just need cash, they need Berliners to donate items in kind:
+Local aid organizations don’t just need your cash, they need Berliners to donate items in kind:

-2) Arrival Center – Here you can view a list of items needed at Berlin’s Arrival Center.
+2) Arrival Center – Here, you can view a list of items needed at Berlin’s Arrival Center.
 Read through the tasks and donate a combination of needed items.
-Note, as of Apr 26, 2022 their task list is empty.
-There’s no need to fret, as we capture tons of other ways to help on this page.

 3) Spendenbruecke – This local initiative at Tempelhof needs not only donations in kind, but volunteers, and money as well.

-6) Rückenwind – Donate a bicycle or volunteer as a bike mechanic to this great organization which provides bikes to refugees.
+6) Rückenwind – Donate a bicycle or volunteer as a bike mechanic to this great organization that provides free bikes to refugees.

 Hire Ukrainian Talent

-Local employers can help Ukrainians get on their feet by hiring them for work.
-There are some amazing Berlin (and German) based initiatives that have attracted tons of great partner companies:
+Local employers can help Ukrainians by hiring them.
+There are some amazing Berlin (and German) based initiatives that have attracted tons of big-name partner companies:

 5) Looking for job or gig from Ukraine // 🇺🇦 IT agencies and freelancers open for work / 🖤 Companies offering work– Homegrown spreadsheets featuring all sorts of talented freelancers looking for a job.